trailingend/nativescript-palliative-app/README.md

 		- [3, -1, 0, 1, 1, 1] - currently reached ChooseProtocol page
 		- [3, -2, 0, 1, 1, 1] - currently reached step 3 page of intro section
 - **editHistory** :newspaper:
+	- [Type] Array, null state is []
+	- [Description] each item in the array represents a change history. note that the initial submission is not in this history.
+		- @param {String} nurse - take the id of the nurse currently logged in
+		- @param {String} recordTime - document change time, in millitary time
+		- @param {String} reason - reason and places for changes
+	- e.g. see below
 - **intro_answers** :page_facing_up:
+	- [Type] Array, null state is []
+	- [Description] each item in the array represents a responded question in intro section.
+		- @param {Number} q_id - question id
+		- @param {Array} a - array of strings, each is an answer entry
+	- e.g. see below
 - **items_answers** :page_facing_up:
+	- [Type] Array, null state is []
+	- [Description] each item in the array represents a responded protocol.
+		- @param {Number} q_id - question id
+		- @param {Array} a - array of objects, each is an answer entry of a items-assessment question in current protocol
+			- @param {Number} q_id - question id
+			- @param {String} q_type - question type
+			- @param {Number} l_id - letter id
+			- @param {Array} a - array of strings, each is an answer entry
+	- e.g. see below
 - **others_answers** :page_facing_up:
+	- [Type] Array, null state is []
+	- [Description] each item in the array represents a responded protocol.
+		- @param {Number} q_id - question id
+		- @param {Array} a - array of objects, each is an answer entry of a additional question in current protocol
+			- @param {Number} q_id - question id
+			- @param {String} q_type - question type
+			- @param {Array} a - array of strings, each is an answer entry
+	- e.g. see below
 - **plans_answers** :page_facing_up:
+	- [Type] Array, null state is []
+	- [Description] each item in the array represents a plan entry.
+	- e.g. see below

 ### Example of editHistory Field with A Answer Entry of A Client in Logs
 ```
 editHistory: [{
+	nurse: "777777",
+	recordTime: "20 Aug 2019 | 12:00",
+	reason: "Edited question 2 in intro section because of a spelling error"
 }]
 ```